push-based/ws-angular-perf-ngindia250123/exercises/change-detection - OnPush.md

 </details>

+2. Serve the application.
-Serve the application, note how the counter will still increase on any interaction, but the amount it increases is way lower than before.
+Note how the counter will still increase on any interaction, but the amount it increases is way lower than before.
 This is because the Component now only re-renders when being on a dirty-path.

-### MovieCardComponent
+## Use `ChangeDetection.OnPush` in MovieCardComponent

 In the first example we investigated rendering cycles with the `DirtyChecksComponent` & applied `OnPush` in our root component.
 Let's do the same for a `LeafComponent` to get a deeper understanding of rendering cycles in the context of the `ComponentTree`.

-* add the `dirty-checks` component to the `MovieCardComponent`s template
+1. Add the `dirty-checks` component to the `MovieCardComponent`s template
-* serve the application, interact with the page and observe the counter in the `MovieCardComponent`
-* apply `ChangeDetectionStrategy.OnPush` to `MovieCardComponent`
-* serve the application, interact with the page and observe the counter in the `MovieCardComponent`

 <details>
-    <summary>MovieCardComponent OnPush</summary>
+    <summary>Add dirty check to MovieCardComponent</summary>

 ```html
 <!-- movie-card.component.html -->